TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 4 - Storage Metrics/2.4.5-vsan/_index.md

 - Is any of the Disk Groups facing congestion?
 You want to check both the max and count the number of occurrences > 60.
 - Is there outstanding IO on any of the Disk Group?

 If you add them up, you are looking at 530 metrics for this vSAN cluster.
-And that’s just 1 point in time.
+And that's just 1 point in time.
 It will be difficult to show hundreds of datapoint on a screen, even if you can color code them all.
 We need a way to zoom in on the early warning.

 The above is just a point in time.
 What if you want to see the trend over time?
 In 1 month you are looking at 530 x 8766 = 4.6+ millions data points.
-And that’s just 1 cluster.
+And that's just 1 cluster.
 So there is a need for a better technique.

 vRealize Operations use the formula Min(), Max(), and Count() to pick the early warning.
 This was covered earlier in [this section](/operations-management/chapter-2-performance-management/1.2.4-contention-vs-utilization/).
 It combines the key metrics into a set of KPI.
 With these vSAN KPIs, you only have 12 metrics to check instead of 530, without losing any insight.
 In fact, you get better early warning, as we hide the average.
 Early Warning is critical as buying hardware is more than a trip to local DIY hardware store.